Learn More About Glaucoma

 Find Out If You Have Glaucoma

-There are two main ways that optometrists will check for glaucoma during your annual comprehensive eye exam :
+There are several ways that your optometrist will check for glaucoma during your annual comprehensive eye exam :

-- Puff Test: A tonometer is used to measure your intraocular pressure where a puff of air is sent onto you eye’s surface.
+- Puff Test: A tonometer is used to measure your intraocular pressure where a puff of air is sent onto your eye’s surface.

 - Dilation Drops: Drops are used to dilate the pupil so that the doctor can see through your eye to examine the shape and color of the optic nerve.
 Then, the doctor uses a small device with a light on the end to magnify the nerve.